jax-ml/jax/jax/experimental/jax2tf/README.md

 ## Support for partitioning

-jax2tf supports JAX functions that use `jax.pjit`, for single-host meshes.
+jax2tf supports JAX functions that use `jax.pjit` and `jax.jit` with sharded arguments and results, for single-host meshes.
 The lowering is actually similar as for a `jax.jit`, except that the arguments and results will be wrapped with `tensorflow.python.compiler.xla.experimental.xla_sharding.XlaSharding` TensorFlow ops.
+The `XlaSharding` ops are omitted if the arguments or results are replicated.

+A limitation of `XlaSharding` is that it cannot be used in TensorFlow eager mode.
+Therefore, `jax2tf` will give an error when lowering a function that requires sharded (not replicated) arguments or results and the lowered function is used outside a `tf.function` context (see b/255511660).

 Note that when saving a model, the parameters to the model are wrapped with `tf.Variable` before calling the lowered function (see [above](#saved_model_with_parameters)),